Why supernovia?

 After we discovered our mutual feelings we were inseparable.
 Well, mostly inseparable… I decided to spend a few months teaching English in Russian kindergartens with the International Language Program.
 My paperboy went to school and waited for me, and we wrote each other several times each week.

 Then, shortly after I returned, my sweetie turned 19.
-In our church this is when boys are called to go on missions for two years.
+We were mormons, and that’s was when boys were called to go on missions for two years.
 He was called to serve in Santiago Chile, and while learning Spanish took to calling me his Novia.
 First he said it on tape, and I thought he’d said Nova.
 Try as I might I couldn’t think of any good reason to be his exploding star.
 Was it supposed to be a compliment or what?

 Nevertheless I figured I might as well go bigger and better, so I wrote back saying I’d be his SuperNova.
 He corrected me, explaining that the “i” in novia made it mean “girlfriend”.
 We had a good laugh about my mistake and the name SuperNovia stuck.
 So I made that my email address, my forum nickname, and I even made a website about waiting for a missionary.

 You hear jokes about how you know you’re hopelessly addicted to the internet when you get a personalized license plate with your nick on it.
-I didn’t go that far.
-But over those two years (and admittedly even after he came home) I really let things get out of control.
-SuperNovia was a fun name, and the meaning behind it was great, but I was losing MY meaning.
+SuperNovia was a fun name, and the meaning behind it was great, but it wasn’t just an internet issue by then: I was losing MY meaning.
 Even people at my work didn’t know me for who I was; they knew me as the girl who was waiting for a missionary.
 SuperNovia!
 I even made my own cape for Halloween.
 It was more of a joke than anything, but still it meant more to me than it should have.
 Instead of an identity it became a blindfold.
 I don’t think I even knew the real me.

 “I’ve been afraid of changing Cause I’ve built my life around you.”

 Afraid or not, I’m ready to reclaim my true identity.
-Sure I’m a great wife & a loving mom.
+I’ve got a big heart with lots of love.
 But a SuperNovia?
 Probably not.
 So, if you’re still reading this article, allow me to introduce myself.
 My name is Velda.

 Like